 There are many Facebook ads format you can use for your Black Friday creatives.
 In fact, we recommend you run them all.
 Variety is your greatest ally when it comes to Facebook ads creative.
 Here a few interesting ones:

-- In-Feed Video ads: you could have some influencer content talking about your product or some lifestyle video shots of your product in action.
+- In-Feed Video ads: you could have some influencer content talking about your product or some lifestyle video shots of your product in action with free Black Friday video templates.

 - In-Feed Image ads: the most standard – we recommend lifestyle shots or graphic design over simple white background images.